Beginners Guide to Biohacking

 With more efficient cognitive abilities, whether it’s memory, focus, clarity of thought, or mental stamina, better cognitive function provides a greater chance of making correct decisions in our lives… both large and small.

-Modafinil, for example, a popular nootropic, was shown to improve visual pattern recognition, memory, spatial planning, and reaction time in a study involving 60 healthy males .
+One of the most popular nootropics, Modafinil, makes for a good example.
+It was shown to improve visual pattern recognition, memory, spatial planning, and reaction time in a study involving 60 healthy males .

 It’s easy to see the benefits these attributes can bring to anybody’s lifestyle.